pureconfig/pureconfig/docs/docs/docs/config-cursors.md

 For the purposes of this example, we'll assume the provided `name` will always have at least two words.

-An implementation of the `ConfigReader` using the cursors API is shown below:
+An implementation of the `ConfigReader` using the cursor API is shown below:

 ```scala mdoc:silent
 import pureconfig._